heiner/heiner.github.com/_drafts/random-samples.md

 app may not need to know Fenwick trees.
 However, that brings me to

-**AI's impact on software engineering.** I cannot foresee all consequences of coding models on the ecosystem but it seems fairly certain it will change a lot and fast.
+**AI's impact on software engineering.** I cannot foresee all consequences of coding models on the ecosystem but it seems likely it will change a lot and fast.
 It's possible the role won't exist at all in the near term, in which case all interview techniques are obsolete.
-It stands to reason though that the more routine, more obviously automatable tasks will in fact be automated first.
-Who's got more job security, the guy that knows about Zobrist hashing or the hundredth CRUD engineer?
-I don't know if "be the knowledgeable engineer" is actionable advice (nobody decided to not be super interested, most people just are like that) but "hire the knowledgeable engineer" is.
-Knowledgeable engineers work on harder, more interesting problems and are more likely (in fact fairly likely) to engage with "fundamentals" (heaps, sorting and searching, etc.) as part of their career -- the blunt answer to the "I've never needed this" argument is ["but the good ones do"](https://www.smbc-comics.com/comic/why-i-couldn39t-be-a-math-teacher).
-And in fact, several of the ideas described below did end up being relevant in my career.
+It stands to reason though that the more routine, more obviously automatable tasks will be automated first.
+Who's got more job security, the guy who knows about Zobrist hashing or the hundredth CRUD engineer?
+I don't know if "be the knowledgeable engineer" is actionable advice -- since nobody decided to be somewhat disinterested, most people just are like that -- but "hire the knowledgeable engineer" is.
+Knowledgeable engineers work on harder, more interesting problems and are likely to at some point in their career engage with "low-level fundamentals".
+The blunt answer to the "I've never needed this" argument is ["but the good ones do"](https://www.smbc-comics.com/comic/why-i-couldn39t-be-a-math-teacher).
+And for what it's worth, several of the ideas described below did end up being relevant in my career.

 **Leetcode-style questions are an industry standard for a reason.**